-Learn more about 2 Corinthians in The Pillar New Testament Commentary Series
+7 Questions on 2 Corinthians in the Pillar Commentary Series

 Mark A. Seifrid is professor of exegetical theology at Concordia Seminary, St. Louis, Missouri.
 He has been the Ernest and Mildred Hogan professor of New Testament interpretation at Southern Baptist Theological Seminary in Louisville, Kentucky.
 He is a graduate of Trinity Evangelical Divinity School, Deerfield, Illinois and he received his Ph.D. from Princeton Theological Seminary in 1990.